lukasdanckwerth/CommandLineKit/README.md

 $ example fileAction share --file /Users/Bob/Documents/Curiculum_Vitae.pdf     // FAILS. `share` is not a case of FileAction
 $ example fileAction --file /Users/Bob/Documents/Curiculum_Vitae.pdf           // FAILS.
 Missing value for `fileAction`
 ```
-> `EnumOption`s are a good way to specify a collection of sub-options of an `Option`.
+> `EnumCommand`s are a good way to specify a collection of sub-commands of an `Command`.

 ### Enum Arguments